IzharFine/EzTable/README.md

 # EzTable 0.1
-Smart DataTable, built in JavaScript ES6 by Izhar Fine.<br />
+Smart DataTable, built in JavaScript ES6 & CSS by Izhar Fine.<br />
 An easy way to convert simple table to smart DataTable.

 # Introduction